Asmi-C/OmniFold-Task/proposal.md

 ### Why This Matters Now

 As OmniFold and related multidimensional unfolding methods become increasingly common in major LHC experiments, the absence of a publication standard risks creating a library of results that are individually correct but collectively unreusable.
-Establishing a standard now—while the community is still small and flexible—will have lasting impact on the reproducibility of ML-based physics analyses.
+Establishing a standard now—while the community is still small and flexible—will have lasting impact on the reproducibility of ML-based physics analysis, ensuring that results can be compared and built upon across different studies and experiments.

 ---